twhelan25/tryhackme-Agent-Sudo/README.md

 ![binwalk](https://github.com/user-attachments/assets/49a337c8-972f-4ebf-94c8-e629a1379699)

 binwalk extracted a new directory _cutie.png.extracted.
 In this directory we see the encryped 8702.zip file.
-We will need to crack it by first using zip2john, then john to crack the resulting hash:
+Another thing to take note of, is that To_agentJ.txt is currently empty, because it's contents haven't been extracted.
+We will need to crack the zip file by first using zip2john, then john to crack the resulting hash:

 ![zip2john](https://github.com/user-attachments/assets/81d435d3-1d32-4a9e-99c7-5ecdb27341cc)